 - Nasi Tumpang

-There most popular delicacies in Kelantan is its Nasi Dagang.
-Translated as “Trader’s Rice”, Nasi Dagang is a famous East Coast breakfast dish loved by the Kelantanese.
+The most popular delicacy in Kelantan is its Nasi Dagang.
+Translated as “Trader’s Rice”, Nasi Dagang is a famous East Coast breakfast dish the Kelantanese love.

-‘Beras Nasi Dagang’ has a mix of white rice (Beras Wangi) and red-grain glutinous rice (pulut) cooked with coconut cream, garlic, spices, and onions.
+‘Beras Nasi Dagang’ mixes white rice (Beras Wangi) and red-grain glutinous rice (pulut) cooked with coconut cream, garlic, spices, and onions.

-This hearty portion of fragrant rice has a semi-glutinous texture, best served with a spicy red curry Gulai Ikan Tongkol cooked with local tuna, and Buah Belimbing Buluh, which is are extremely sour.
+This hearty portion of fragrant rice has a semi-glutinous texture, best served with a spicy red curry Gulai Ikan Tongkol cooked with local tuna and Buah Belimbing Buluh, which are extremely sour.

-The thick full-bodied curry is cooked using coconut milk together with traditional spices.
+The thick, full-bodied curry is cooked with coconut milk and traditional spices.
 The aroma wafting from a freshly prepared serving of Nasi Dagang will lure you for a satisfactory meal.

-My first taste of this beautiful blue rice with the condiments of raw vegetable and fried fish is most memorable.
-This is a Kelantanese salad with flavored, colored rice paired with fried chicken or curry fish, cabbage, bean sprouts, various herbs, salted egg and fish fried with Kerisik (roasted coconut flakes).
+My first taste of this beautiful blue rice with raw vegetables and fried fish condiments is most memorable.
+This is a Kelantanese salad with flavored, colored rice paired with fried chicken or curry fish, cabbage, bean sprouts, various herbs, salted egg, and fish fried with Kerisik (roasted coconut flakes).